 Let’s talk about making these irresistible Paleo Chocolate Chip Cookies!

-One of my favorite descriptions of these cookies comes from my college friend and roomate, Mariah, right after I first developed this recipe in 2014.
+One of my favorite descriptions of these cookies comes from my college friend and roommate, Mariah, right after I first developed this recipe in 2014.
 She does not seek out desserts that are healthy or gluten-free or Paleo or any of the other things that these cookies are; she just cares that they’re delicious.
 This is what she thinks about these cookies:

 “Once you get past the crispy exterior, it’s so chewy and moist and wonderful.
 And OMG the chocolate chunks…they are like fudge put in cookie form.
 I want these always and forever.
 They’re little pillows of happiness.”

 This is the common reaction to these paleo chocolate chip cookies.
-To develop this recipe, I took the traditional butter-and-flour chocolate chip cookie recipe I had spent years developing and switched out the key ingredients with paleo counter-parts.
+To develop this recipe, I took the traditional butter-and-flour chocolate chip cookie recipe I had spent years developing and switched out the key ingredients with paleo counterparts.
 Goodbye went the butter in favor of coconut oil, and coconut sugar in place of brown and white sugars.

 I loved how much puffier the coconut oil cookies were than the ones I made using butter!
 Coconut oil was a definite success.
 I also tested the recipe using a flax egg to keep them vegan and the recipe turned out just as scrumptious.
 In fact, I normally use a flax egg when making this recipe so that I can eat the dough.